Section 27: General power to amend specification after grant

 A preliminary notice is inserted in the Journal giving only the publication number and title of the specification and the proprietor’s name.
 The preliminary notice will state that, unless the application to amend is abandoned, a further notice will be made which will announce the amendments as open to opposition, and that meanwhile the proposed amendments may be inspected in the Office.

-[ Litigation Section should arrange for preliminary advertisement of the application, and should then refer the case to the Deputy Director in charge of the subject matter to which the specification relates. ]
+[ RAPS should arrange for preliminary advertisement of the application, and should then refer the case to the Deputy Director in charge of the subject matter to which the specification relates. ]

 Examination of the amendments